hashbang/book/content/docs/privacy/Commerce.md

   * It will never inflate by design, unlike the 8%+ annual loss in USD
     * Inflation is a major source of economic pain and inequality.
       * See: https://wtfhappenedin1971.com/

-* It is used for terrorism, fraud, and money laundering
+##### "It is used for terrorism, fraud, and money laundering"

   * Fiat currency is used even more often for the same things.
   * Highways are used for human trafficking.
   * The internet is used to spread child porn.
   * Cooking knives are used to murder people.
+  * A tool can be used for both constructive and destructive purposes.

-* You are screwed if it gets lost or stolen.
+#### "You are screwed if it gets lost or stolen"

-  * If you can avoid losing country identity documents, you can store btc.
+  * If you can avoid losing country identity documents, you can store BTC.
     * You can store your bitcoin wallet:
       * In your brain
       * On paper as 24 words
       * In an NFC ring, or implant
-      * On many sheets of paper spread across many locations
+      * Duplicated across sheets of paper spread across many locations
+      * "sharded" requiring paper from multiple locations to be combined
     * You can share access with people you trust
       * Multi-sig wallets allow multiple people to share wallet access
       * You can permit spending only if only one or multiple parties agree.
+      * Agreement of a majority of friends could be

-* It has no privacy because all exchanges do KYC/AML.
+#### "It has no privacy because all exchanges do KYC/AML."

   * You can trade Bitcoin for Monero then for Bitcoin again for high privacy.
   * You can buy from an ATM or a peer-to-peer source instead
   * You can have employers, clients, and friends settle debts with you in BTC.

-#### Why Bitcoin actually sucks
+#### Why Bitcoin /actually/ sucks

-* Most popular storage options have terrible security.
+* Most popular storage options have terrible security
+* Only the very well informed can avoid falling prey to thieves and scammers
 * Most secure storage options have a steep learning curve
 * Bitcoin ATMs are only common in major metropolitan areas
 * Not many businesses accept it yet
-* Any government could shut it down if they really wanted to.
+* Any government could shut it down if they really wanted to
 * It is written in a language that make security mistakes easy
 * There is very little implementation diversity
 * Most nodes are deployed with terrible security practices